slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Rather than steering your life to avoid surprises, aim directly for them."
 -- Kevin Kelly [1952]*

+> *"If you’re a dude & you do not take risks in your life, you will be a nobody."
+-- x@signulll*

 ### On risk management

 > *"Never test the depth of the river with both feet."